-The speakers include prominent experts from the United States and France, including two prominent public officials, François MOLINS, Attorney General at the French Court of Cassation (court of appeals) and Cyrus VANCE Jr., District Attorney for New York County.
+The speakers are prominent experts from the United States and France, including three prominent public officials, François MOLINS, Attorney General at the French Court of Cassation (Supreme Court), Cyrus VANCE Jr. (District Attorney for New York County) and Elisabeth PELSEZ (Inter-ministerial Delegate for Victims Assistance, France).
 They will be joined by professors of law, economics, history and philosophy.
 Speakers will address questions such as: